skarlekar/smart-quora/README.md

 ![BNA Breakdown](images/bna-breakdown.png)

 ### Hyperledger Composer Components
-Before we understand the components of the SmartQuora app, it is essential to the  Hyperledger Composer modeling language.
+Before we understand the components of the SmartQuora app, it is essential to understand the  Hyperledger Composer framework.
 A Hyperledger Composer consists of the following elements:

 1. Participants
 2. Resources comprising of Assets, Transactions, Events, Enumerated Types and Concepts.